treeverse/lakeFS/docs/hooks/lua.md

 ### `lakefs`

 The Lua Hook library allows calling back to the lakeFS API using the identity of the user that triggered the action.
-For example, if user A tries to commit and triggers a `pre-commit` hook - any call made inside that hook to the lakefs API, will automatically use user A's identity for authorization and auditing purposes.
+For example, if user A tries to commit and triggers a `pre-commit` hook - any call made inside that hook to the lakeFS API, will automatically use user A's identity for authorization and auditing purposes.

 ### `lakefs/create_tag(repository_id, reference_id, tag_id)`